YasserHassan03/RISCV-CPU/test/Readme.md

 This is the same as expected.

 All these tests confirm that our single-cycle cpu works with both the reference program as well as the F1 lights program as expected.

+The exact same output was seen when we ran with pipelining